Snater/CLNDR2/README.md

 ## Key differences to CLNDR

-- Instead of a jQuery plugin, CLNDR2 provides a `CLNDR` class per an ES module.
+- Instead of a jQuery plugin, CLNDR2 provides a `Clndr` class per an ES module.
 - The dependency on jQuery is removed.
 - The moment dependency is replaced by date-fns.
 - There is no soft dependency on Underscore anymore, the `template` option as well as the default template was removed.
 You just have to provide your own `render` function.